SeifHesham2/Multi-Tier-Web-Application/README.md

  ![Second Screenshot](Photos/Screenshot%202024-08-13%20041257.png)

 ### Kubernetes Deployment:
 - The Docker image is deployed to a **Kubernetes cluster** using **Minikube**.
 - The pipeline includes steps to update Kubernetes manifests with the new Docker image tag, apply the configurations, and verify the deployment.

+### MongoDB and Mongo Express Deployment:
+- **MongoDB Deployment:** A Kubernetes Deployment is configured for MongoDB, including a Service to expose MongoDB to other services and a Secret to store MongoDB credentials securely.
+- **Mongo Express Deployment:** A Kubernetes Deployment is set up for Mongo Express, which provides a web-based interface for MongoDB.
+A Service exposes Mongo Express within the cluster, and it uses the MongoDB credentials stored in the Kubernetes Secret.

 ### ArgoCD Continuous Deployment:
 - **ArgoCD** is used for continuous deployment and synchronization of the Kubernetes manifests with the live cluster.